Ranked in the world Top 100 for Education and Training (QS 2019) and 75th for Education (THE 2019)

 Master of Teaching (Secondary) Graduate Pathway

-Study Master of Teaching (Secondary), a two-year course for university graduates who seek to begin a rewarding career in education.
+Study Master of Teaching (Secondary), a 1.5-year course for university graduates who seek to begin a rewarding career in education.
 Your subject area expertise, coupled with this sought-after teaching qualification, will see you thrive in the global knowledge society.

-Master of Teaching (Early Childhood and Primary) Graduate Pathway
+Master of Teaching (Primary) Graduate Pathway

 Bachelor of Arts